anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.md

 <a name="1.1.1"></a>
 ## 1.1.1.
 Vision
-The ultimate goal is that the OpenStack-based CNTT Refernce Architecture will host NFV workloads, primarily VNFs, of interest to the Common NFVI Telco community.
+The ultimate goal is that the OpenStack-based CNTT Reference Architecture will host NFV workloads, primarily VNFs, of interest to the Common NFVI Telco community.
 Initially the OpenStack-based Reference Architecture would be used for testing and validating VNFs that can then be deployed in compatible operator clouds.
 The Reference Architecture document can be used by operators to deploy compliant production infrastructure.

 <a name="1.2"></a>
 ## 1.2 Use Cases